tdg5/blog/_posts/2015-03-15-introducing-the-tco-method-gem.md

 ## Interesting problems

-As I said before, I think the [tco_method gem](https://rubygems.org/gems/tco_method) is a starting point, not a solution, and I'm excited by the various opportunities and challenges it presents.
-Though I am definitely interested in learning more about Ruby's C extension support, the [tco_method gem](https://rubygems.org/gems/tco_method) has already presented some interesting problems despite its current primitive and hacky nature.
+As I said before, I think the [tco_method gem][RubyGems.org - tco_method]
+is a starting point, not a solution, and I'm excited by the various opportunities and challenges it presents.
+Though I am definitely interested in learning more about Ruby's C extension support, the [tco_method gem][RubyGems.org - tco_method] has already presented some interesting problems despite its current primitive and hacky nature.

 For example, in order to test that a recursive factorial method would no longer encounter a stack overflow after being recompiled with tail call optimization